List of DC Comics characters: H: Harlequin's Son

-Harlequin's Son is a character appearing in American comic books published by DC Comics.

-He is the son of Molly Mayne / Harlequin and an unknown man and utilized the former's technology to become a villain.
-However, he eventually reforms and becomes an actor before mysteriously disappearing.
+Harlequin's Son (Michael Mayne) is the son of Harlequin (Molly Mayne).
+Michael was in his 20s, he took one of his mother's illusion-creating glasses, made his own costume, and assaulted a gay bar while hunting down the men who previously put him in the hospital.
+As a civilian, Michael became an actor and was considered to join Infinity, Inc., but declined.

-In Flashpoint Beyond, Harlequin's Son is among the thirteen missing Golden Age superheroes who are kidnapped by the Time Masters before eventually being returned to his own time when the pods they were in failed and caused history to rebuild around them.
+In Flashpoint Beyond, Harlequin's Son is among the thirteen missing Golden Age superheroes who are kidnapped by the Time Masters.
+The sidekicks were returned to their own times when the pods they were in failed, causing history to rebuild around them.

 He is later transported to the present day, targeted males who were abusive towards their male partners, and becomes an ally of the Justice Society of America when they apprehended him.
 It was also revealed that the fabric of his outfit was enhanced by Wizard to provide him with some magical protection.

 Harm

-Harm (William Hayes) is a teenage supervillain in the DC Universe.
+Harm (William Hayes) is a character appearing in American comics published by DC Comics.
 Created by writer Peter David and artist Todd Nauck, he first appeared in Young Justice #4 (January 1999).

-William demonstrated violent tendencies as a child; at the age of 11, he attempted to kill his adoptive father Burt by slitting his neck.
+William Hates was an orphan boy adopted by middle-class parents and their young daughter Greta.
+At the age of 11, he attempted to kill his adoptive father Burt by slitting his neck.
 Burt narrowly survived after William missed his jugular vein and was left with a large scar.
-As a teenager, William killed his adoptive sister Greta by electrocuting her.

-As Harm, William confronts Young Justice and is fatally shot by Burt soon after.
-In the "Day of Judgment" event, Harm returns from Hell after it is frozen over.
+As a teenager, Billy is approached by the demon Buzz, who offers him power.
+Billy later murders Greta, sacrificing her in exchange for power.
+He takes on the name Harm, determined to become the world's greatest murderer.
+Young Justice goes after Harm when he attacks Arrowette and stabs her in the arm.
+They attempt to capture him, but Harm defeats each member with ease before retreating to escape from the police.
+Harm returns home, only to be shot dead by his father.

+During the "Day of Judgment" storyline, Hell freezes over, allowing Harm to return to Earth.
+As before, Harm is able to easily defeat Young Justice.
+At the last moment, Secret realizes that Harm is her brother and propels them both over a cliff.
+Impulse is unable to find their bodies, although Secret eventually returns.

+Harm's final appearance is at the end of the Young Justice series, where he possesses his father.
+Greta is manipulated into joining forces with Darkseid, relocating herself and her father to Apokolips.
+Harm forces his father to jump into one of the fire pits, killing them both.
+Harm has not appeared since.